umatt-ece/rpi-controller/documents/Setup.md

 npm run serve  # compiles a hot-reloaded server for local development npm run build  # compiles and minifies the project for production
 ```

+## Hardware

+The following steps will walk you through how to set up the *rpi-controller* project on a Raspberrry Pi Controller for
+the first time.

+Coming Soon...